-Many people around the world start their mornings by drinking a glass of orange juice.
-What these vitamin C drinkers might not know is that their ability to enjoy this tangy beverage stems from a victory within a complicated field of intellectual property law: the area of patenting biotechnology.
+Many people around the world start their mornings with a glass of orange juice.
+What these vitamin C drinkers might not know is that their ability to enjoy this tangy beverage stems from a victory within a complicated field of intellectual property law: biotechnology patents.

-In 1873, microbiologist Louis Pasteur patented a new yeast-making method at the French Patent Office.
-Today, we know this process as pasteurization, and most commercial orange juice companies use his patented biotechnology to bring orange juice to the breakfast tables of hundreds of thousands of families.
+Back in 1873, microbiologist Louis Pasteur patented a new yeast-making method at the French Patent Office.
+Today, we know this process as pasteurization, and most commercial orange juice companies use his patented biotechnology method to bring orange juice to our breakfast tables.

-Many modern luxuries that are often taken for granted — medicines, foods, beverages, and surgical procedures, among others — stem from advances in biotechnology that might not have been available for consumer use without patents.
+Many modern luxuries that are often taken for granted — drinks, food, medicines, and surgical procedures, among others — stem from advances in biotechnology that might not have been available for consumers without patents.
 A few examples of patented products and procedures that save countless human lives are insulin, blood transfusions, anti-cancer drugs, autoimmune drugs — and pasteurization, of course.

-Despite the critical role that biotechnology plays in saving, improving, and extending human life, there is an extremely complicated process behind the work of patenting these scientific ideas and advancements.
+Despite the critical role that biotechnology plays in saving, improving, and extending human life, there is an extremely complicated process behind the work of patenting these scientific advancements.

-Then, in Europe, the European Patent Office states that a patentable invention can be a product, a process or an apparatus.
-To be eligible for a patent, “it must be new, industrially applicable and involve an inventive step.”
+In Europe, the European Patent Office states that a patentable invention can be a product, a process, or an apparatus.
+To be eligible for a patent, an invention “must be new, industrially applicable, and involve an inventive step.”

-When members of different EU member states apply for patents with the European Patent Office, their patent receives national validation in each state that is a party to the European Patent Convention.
-Article 2 of the convention states that “a European patent shall, in each of the contracting states for which it is granted, have the effect of and be subject to the same conditions as a national patent granted by that state, unless otherwise provided in the European Patent Convention.”
+When different EU member states apply for patents with the European Patent Office, their patent receives national validation in every state that is part of the European Patent Convention.
+According to article 2 of the convention, “a European patent shall, in each of the contracting states for which it is granted, have the effect of and be subject to the same conditions as a national patent granted by that state, unless otherwise provided in the European Patent Convention.”

 Patentability issues around biological materials

-In terms of novelty, the complication for a biotechnologist is demonstrating that their creation is a ‘new’ process rather than merely a natural one.
-The process also involves having an inventor demonstrate that their invention is the first in the world to do its specified action.
+In terms of novelty, the main challenge is demonstrating that the biotechnology product or process being patented is new rather than merely a natural one.
+The inventor must also demonstrate that their invention is the first in the world to do its specified action.

 Another source of complexity regarding biotechnological inventions results from the fact that biological material is capable of reproducing itself.
-The potential for this shift invokes several complications, as one can imagine.
-For example, a biological material may be patented as it is one moment, but might change or morph the next moment.
-This would beg the question of whether the patent covers the shift or stops point blank at the invention pre-shift.
+Meaning that a biological material may be patented as it is one moment, but might change or morph the next moment.
+This would beg the question of whether the patent covers the shift or stops at the original state.

-In the same case, the court held that “manipulation of a gene to create something not found in nature — such as a strand of synthetically-produced complementary DNA (cDNA) — could still be eligible for patent protection.”
+However, the court also held that “manipulation of a gene to create something not found in nature … could still be eligible for patent protection.”
 This category includes gene-editing tools such as CRISPR-Cas9, which has been at the center of a very controversial patent dispute for several years now.

-To complicate things even more, there is an earlier filed patent application by Virginijus Šikšnys, a Lithuanian scientist that did early work on CRISPR with the team of the University of California.
-The other parties didn’t know about this filing because of an 18-month secrecy period when applications are not published.
+To complicate things even more, there is an earlier-filed patent application by Virginijus Šikšnys, a Lithuanian scientist that did early work on CRISPR with the team of the University of California.
+The other parties didn’t know about his filing because of a mandatory 18-month secrecy period during which applications are not published.

-Despite these obstacles, biotechnology companies continue to jump through the hurdles towards seeking out patents.
-The business models of most biotechnology companies often rely heavily on intellectual property rights.
-Patents are often the most important asset owned by biotech companies because the sector is extremely research-intensive.
+Despite these obstacles, biotechnology companies continue to jump through the hurdles to patent their inventions.
+In fact, the business models of most biotechnology companies often rely heavily on intellectual property rights.
+Patents are often the most important asset owned by biotech companies.

 Carly Klein is a law student at Loyola Law School in Los Angeles.
 A graduate from Boston University with a B.A. in Political Science & Philosophy, she previously served an Americorps term at the American Red Cross in Los Angeles on the Service to the Armed Forces & International Services Team.